 Who would I recommend The Blue Zones Solution summary to?

-The 22 year old, who is packing too much beer-drinking and junk food in between study time, the 38 year old logistics manager, who likes to spend all his free time playing Legend of Zelda on his PS4 gaming system, and anyone looking to cook healthier meals.
+The 22-year-old, who is packing too much beer-drinking and junk food in between study time, the 38-year-old logistics manager, who likes to spend all his free time playing The Legend of Zelda, and anyone looking to cook healthier meals.